pszklarska/beacon_broadcast/README.md

 **Important note**: For Android app, user needs to turn on Bluetooth on the device first.

-Android beacon will advertise as AltBeacon manufactured by RadiusNetwork.
-In current library version it can't be changed.
+Android beacon will advertise as the AltBeacon manufactured by RadiusNetwork.
+You can change it with `setLayout()` and `setManufacturerId()` methods.

 #### iOS
-For iOS, it's worth to mention that application needs to work in foreground.
-According to the [CoreLocation](https://developer.apple.com/documentation/corelocation/turning_an_ios_device_into_an_ibeacon)
+For iOS, beacon will advertise as an iBeacon, it can't be changed.
+It's worth to mention that application needs to work in foreground.
+According to the
+[CoreLocation](https://developer.apple.com/documentation/corelocation/turning_an_ios_device_into_an_ibeacon)
 documentation: